 Advanced warning of flood levels and associated impacted areas that are possible from an approaching storm greatly enhances the ability of individuals and communities to respond and protect themselves.
-The purpose of this FERP is to reduce the risk of human life loss, injury, and damage to property during a flood event in the City of Leon Valley.
+The purpose of this FERP is to reduce the risk of loss of human life, injury, and damage to property during a flood event in the City of Leon Valley.